-Emily Gracie Miller (Choreographer/Tap Instructor) Emily enjoys performing with her sister, Lacy in the national touring act, “The Gracie & Lacy Show.”
+Emily Gracie Miller (Choreographer, Tap Instructor, Director) Emily enjoys performing with her sister, Lacy in the national touring act, “The Gracie & Lacy Show.”
 She has traveled with the sister act for 20+ years and specializes in tight harmonies, singing the songs of Audrey Hepburn, impersonating Comedienne, Gracie Allen and of course tap dancing the choreography of Fred Astaire and Ginger Rogers!
 She has performed at venues ranging from Broadway’s Supper Club at Feinstein’s 54Below in NYC to the Winter White House Mar-a-Lago In Palm Beach, FL.
 She has appeared on ABC, NBC and has worked with HBO.
 Born and raised in St. Louis, MO, Emily and her sister co-directed & produced over 50 productions for their theatre company, Broadway on the Driveway, which ran for 18 years in St. Louis.
 Favorite directing credits include: “Singin’ in The Rain,” “White Christmas,” and “The Sound of Music.”
 Emily studied voice under the direction of Diane Huber (President of Sweet Adelines International) and received instruction in dance from Kim Miller (instructor at Washington University).
 She now resides in Charleston, SC, the home of her ancestors.
 When she is not performing, Emily loves reading, dancing and baking all things chocolate!
 She is currently making revisions to an original musical she wrote with her sister, “The Four Freedoms – A Tribute To Norman Rockwell.”

 Alyssa Bogosian (Ballet, Jazz, Lyrical Instructor and Choreographer) Alyssa is a graduate of the Ohio State University, where she earned a BFA in Dance with a focus in Pedagogy, as well as a BA in Italian.
 She is a native of Pittsburgh, PA, where she trained for 6 summers at Point Park University’s International Summer Dance Intensive, and went on to complete Point Park’s Pre-Professional Dance Program.
 As a teen, she was selected to perform with the Pittsburgh CLO in their production of 42nd Street.
 Continuing her education at Ohio State offered Alyssa the opportunity to perform in work by several notable faculty, including award-winner Bebe Miller, as well as train under artists such as Susan Hadley, Jessica Zeller, and Ming-Lung Yang.
-She also created and performed her own contemporary choreography, was featured in the theater department’s production of AIDA, and choreographed Hairspray for the esteemed Fort Hayes Arts and Academic High School.
+She also created and performed her own contemporary choreography, was featured in the theatre department’s production of AIDA, and choreographed Hairspray for the esteemed Fort Hayes Arts and Academic High School.
 Alyssa then toured with Latshaw Productions, a performance troupe based in Monroeville, PA, and danced in site-specific works for the Dublin Arts Council and Summer Statehouse Series in Columbus, OH.
-She has since turned her attention fully to teaching and sharing her passion for dance with others, and has taught many styles of dance to students of all ages over the past 8 years.
-She is excited to continue her teaching journey with Musical Theater Center!
+She has since turned her attention fully to teaching and sharing her passion for dance with others, and has taught many styles of dance to students of all ages over the past 10 years.
+She is excited to continue her teaching and choreographing journey with Musical Theatre Center!